 Study Abroad in Barcelona: Overview

 Study abroad in the second largest city in Spain.
-Colorful and vibrant, with the Mediterranean on its doorstep, it is easy to see the immense popularity of Barcelona.
+Colorful and vibrant, with the Mediterranean Sea on its doorstep, it is easy to understand the immense popularity of Barcelona.
 The city’s origins can be traced back to the first century BC and the Roman colony of Barcino.
 2000 years of history have left their mark on Barcelona’s architectural, artistic and cultural heritage.
-Its excellent location in terms of international communication, Mediterranean climate and cosmopolitan character make Barcelona the perfect place to study abroad.
+Its Mediterranean climate, excellent location in terms of international travel and cosmopolitan character make Barcelona the perfect place to study abroad.

 Program at a glance